 The special fat deposits allow the dolphin to echolocate.
-They make a sound from their nasal region which is then transferred through the fat in the melon which focuses the nasal sound into a beam.
+They make a sound from their nasal region, which is then transferred through the melon’s fat, which focuses the nasal sound into a beam.

-The beam of sound is sent into the water and they wait for the echoes to be received.
+The sound beam is sent into the water, and they wait for the echoes to be received.

 As you can see, most marine mammals have the same senses that we use.
 However, some use echolocation as a means of exploring their environment, and it is these adaptations that make whales unique among mammals.